Kidnapping of Abilio Diniz: David Spencer

 David Spencer was born in in Moncton, New Brunswick.
 A university dropout who moved to Vancouver in the 1980s where he found work at an alternate radio station.
 There he met Christine Lamont, a student at Simon Fraser University.
 The two soon became supporters of the Sandinista movement in Nicaragua and became members of Committee in Solidarity with the People of El Salvador.
-In 1989, using false passports, the two traveled to Managua, the capital of Nicaragua making contact with various left wing groups including the Farabundo Martí National Liberation Front.
+In 1989, using false passports, the two traveled to Managua, the capital of Nicaragua making contact with various left wing groups including the Farabundo Martí National Liberation Front (FMLN).
 They spent six months in Managua, supposedly, as translators for a Spanish newspaper.

 Christine Lamont

 Christine Lamont was born in in Langley, British Columbia and a student at Simon Fraser University (SFU) in the late 1980s.
 During her time at SFU she worked at CFRO-FM, a community radio station, where she met David Spencer.
-The two became involved in Latin American solidarity activism, supporting left-wing movements like the Sandinistas in Nicaragua and the Farabundo Martí National Liberation Front (FMLN) guerrillas in El Salvador.
+The two became involved in Latin American solidarity activism, supporting left-wing movements like the Sandinistas in Nicaragua and FMLN guerrillas in El Salvador.
 In 1989, using false passports, the two traveled to Managua, the capital of Nicaragua.
 They spent six months in Managua, supposedly, as translators for a Spanish newspaper.